Why do children play?

 - School-age kids enjoy rhymes, riddles, cooking, home-made obstacle courses, and objects for building and creating their own games.

 Sometimes it can be hard to know if rough-and-tumble play has become more serious.
 Usually, in rough play, children will still smile, laugh or show excitement.
-But if you notice fear, anger or crying, it might be more serious.
+But if you notice fear, anger or crying, it might have gone too far.
 It's a good idea to set some rules about what is and isn’t OK during rough play, to give children some guidance on how to play roughly.

 Rough-and-tumble play ideas